How to use a disabled person's bus pass

 Additional proofs

-We will also need to see proofs of your specific disability.
+We also need to see proofs of your specific disability.

 Additional proofs are:

-- letter from Berkshire Sensory Needs service confirming disability or registration as blind or partially sighted
+- letter from the Sensory Needs service confirming disability or registration as blind or partially sighted

-- certificate of vision impairment signed by consultant ophthalmologist
+- certificate of vision impairment (CVI) signed by consultant ophthalmologist

 Profoundly or severely deaf